googleapis/google-cloud-python/packages/google-cloud-logging/docs/usage.rst

 these platforms and use the appropriate handler.

-In both cases, the fluentd agent is configured to automatically parse log files in an expected format and forward them to Stackdriver logging.
+In both cases, the fluentd agent is configured to automatically parse log files in an expected format and forward them to Cloud logging.
 The handlers provided help set the correct metadata such as log level so that logs can be filtered accordingly.